quiltdata/t4/UserDocs.md

 he.delete("bucket-name/my-frame.csv")
 ```

-### Snapshots and versioning
+### Versions and snapshots

-Snapshots are the heart of T4.
-A **snapshot** is a capture of the state of a particular group of files at some point in time.
-Snapshots are immutable: once created, they cannot normally be deleted.
-Thus once you can mint a snapshot you can safely reference it forever after.
+Object **versions** are automatic and apply to a single object
+(provided that your bucket has object versioning enabled).

+**Snapshots** are user-created and may apply to zero or more objects.
+As a
+general rule, snapshots apply to entire folders or *paths* in S3.

+A snapshot captures the state of an S3 bucket at a particular point in time.
+A snapshot contains a *prefix* under which all of the child object versions
+are recorded in your bucket's `.quilt/` directory.

+Versions and snapshots are *immutable*.
+Their contents can never change
+(until and unless the underlying data or metadata are deleted).
+Snapshots and
+versions are the building blocks of reproducible data pipelines.

 To create a snapshot use the `snapshot` command: